SineadMorris/shinySIR/cran-comments.md

 New submission

 Possibly mis-spelled words in DESCRIPTION:
-  Bjornstad (12:619)
-  ODEs (12:319)
+  ODEs (12:321)
+  Bjornstad (12:621)
-  Rohani (12:575)
+  Rohani (12:577)
-  shinySIR (12:286)

-Response: 'Bjornstad' and 'Rohani' are author surnames; 'ODEs' is an abbreviation for ordinary differential equations (explained earlier in the Description heading); and 'shinySIR' is the package name.
+Response: 'ODEs' is an abbreviation for ordinary differential equations (explained earlier in the Description heading), and 'Bjornstad' and 'Rohani' are author surnames.

 ## Downstream dependencies